RaulOntGal/Xylocopa/README.md

 [dedup_fasta.sh](/Sequences/FINAL/JOINED/dedup_fasta.sh)

 This script compares two FASTA files by their **accession numbers** (ignoring version numbers like `.1`, `.2`) and identifies sequences that are unique to each file or shared between them.
-It then outputs a merged, **deduplicated** FASTA file, retaining the **longest version** of each shared accession.
+It then outputs a merged, **deduplicated** FASTA file, retaining the version from the first input file.

 It is useful for cleaning and combining datasets from different sources (e.g., BOLD and NCBI) before downstream phylogenetic analysis.